suhail8452/Projects/University projects/Detection of clouds from satellite images/README.md

-## Code for cloud dectection
+## Detection of clouds from satellite images

-This was a project with my partner and this shows my code from the project.
-To find the rest of the code: https://github.com/ehewins/processing-EUMETSAT-images.git
+This was a project with my project partner (Ellis Hewins) and contains my part of the project.
+The project involves removing clouds from european satellite images to get a clear image of the Earth without any clouds and these images can then be analysed.

-The project is to remove clouds from satellite images.
+The rest of the code for this project: https://github.com/ehewins/processing-EUMETSAT-images.git